 Reading company records

-Tip: Search engine analysis tools like Ahrefs and SEMrush can help you examine competitors’ websites and obtain crucial SEO information such as the keywords they’re targeting, the number of backlinks they have, and the overall health of their website.Try our free user research template
+Tip: Search engine analysis tools like Ahrefs and SEMrush can help you examine competitors’ websites and obtain crucial SEO information such as the keywords they’re targeting, the number of backlinks they have, and the overall health of their website.Free user research template

 The next step in your analysis involves a comparison of your product to your competitors’ products.
 This comparison should break down the products feature by feature.
 While every product has its own unique features, most products will likely include: